fsphys/nanposweb/README.md

 by [domrim](https://gitlab.com/domrim) and licensed under the MIT-License.
 The original project can be found here: https://gitlab.com/domrim/nanposweb

+## Setup

+This a quick start guide.

+1. Clone the project and access the folder.
+2. Get all dependencies (Bootstrap, FontAwesome Icons).
+This step can be skipped, if you're planning to deploy using docker, as it's included in the Dockerfile.
+   - Bootstrap v5: Get the following files from the latest release and put them into their matching folder.
+     - `bootstrap.min.css` to `nanposweb/static/css/bootstrap.min.css`
+     - `bootstrap.bundle.min.js` to `nanposweb/static/js/bootstrap.bundle.min.js`
+   - FontAwesome Icon v6:
+     - `all.min.css` to `nanposweb/static/css/all.min.css`
+     - `all.min.js` to `nanposweb/static/js/all.min.js`
+     - All contents of the `webfonts`-folder into `nanposweb/static/webfonts`
+3. You are ready to go!

 ## Config

 create `instance/config.py`.
 All [Flask](https://flask.palletsprojects.com/en/2.0.x/)